openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * `credential_endpoint`: REQUIRED.
 URL of the OP's Credential Endpoint.
 This URL MUST use the `https` scheme MAY contain port, path and query parameter components.

 * `credentials_supported`: REQUIRED.
-A JSON object containing a list of key value pairs, where the key is a string identifying the credential type.
+A JSON object containing a list of key value pairs, where the key is a globally unique string serving as an abstract identifier of the credential.
 The value can be a JSON object or a URL of a page that contains a JSON object.
 The JSON object MUST conform to the structure of the (#credential-metadata-object).
-It communicates the specifics of the credential type that the issuer support issuance of.
+It communicates the specifics of the credential that the issuer support issuance of.

-### Credential Metadata Object
+### Credential Metadata Object {#credential-metadata-object}

 This section defines the structure of the object that appears as the value to the keys inside the object defined for the `credentials_supported` metadata element.

 * `display`: OPTIONAL.
-A JSON object containing information how to display a certain credential in a wallet.
+An array of objects containing information how to display a certain credential in a wallet in each language.
 The following is a non-exhaustive list of parameters that MAY be included.
-Note that the display name of the credential and individual claim names are obtained from `name` and `claims.display` values.
+Note that the display name of the credential is obtained from `display.name` and individual claim names from `claims.display` values.
   * `name`: REQUIRED.
 String value of a display name for the credential.
+  * `language`: OPTIONAL.
+String value that identifies language of this diplay object.
+Multiple `diplay` objects may be included for separate languages.
+There MUST be only one object with the same language identifier
   * `credential_issuer`: OPTIONAL.
 String value of a display name for the credential issuer.
   * `background_color`: OPTIONAL.
 String value of a background color of the credential.
   * `text_color`: OPTIONAL.
 String value of a text color of the credential.
   * `logo`: OPTIONAL.
 A JSON object with information about the logo of the credential issuer with a following non-exhaustive list of parameters that MAY be included:
     * `url`: OPTIONAL.
 URL where the wallet can obtain a logo of the credential issuer.
     * `alternative_text`: OPTIONAL.
 String value of an alternative text of a logo image.
-  * `language`: OPTIONAL.
-String value of a language of this diplay object.
-Multiple `diplay` object may be included for separate languages.
   * `description`: OPTIONAL.
 String value of a description of the credential.

 * `formats`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key is a string identifying the format of the credential.
 Below is a non-exhaustive list of valid key values defined by this specification
   * Claim Format Designations defined in [@!DIF.PresentationExchange], such as `jwt_vc` and `ldp_vc`
   * `mdl_iso`: defined in this specification to express a mobile driving licence (mDL) credential compliant to a data model and data sets defined in ISO/IEC 18013-5:2021 specification.
+  * `ac_vc`: defined in this specificaiton to express an AnonCreds credential format defined as part of the Hyperledger Indy project [Hyperledger.Indy].

 The value in a key value pair is a JSON object detailing the specifics about the support for the credential format with a following non-exhaustive list of parameters that MAY be included:
+  * `types`: REQUIRED.
+Array of strings representing a format specific type of a credential.
+This value corresponds to `type` in W3C [@!VC_DATA] and a `doctype` in ISO/IEC 18013-5 (mobile Driving License).
   * `cryptographic_binding_methods_supported`: OPTIONAL.
 Array of case sensitive strings that identify how the credential is bound to the identifier of the End-User who possesses the credential as defined in (#credential-binding).
 A non-exhaustive list of valid values defined by this specification are `did`, `mso`, and `none`.
   * `cryptographic_suites_supported`: OPTIONAL.
 Array of case sensitive strings that identify the cryptographic suites that are supported for the `cryptographic_binding_methods_supported`.
 Cryptosuites for credentials in `jwt_vc` format should use algorithm names defined in [IANA JOSE Algorithms Registry](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms).
 Cryptosuites for credentials in `ldp_vc` format should use signature suites names defined in [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/).

-* `types`: REQUIRED.
-Array of strings representing type of a credential.
-This value corresponds to `type` in W3C [@!VC_DATA] and a `doctype` in ISO/IEC 18013-5 (mobile Driving License).

 * `claims`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key identifies the claim offered in the credential.
 The value is a JSON object detailing the specifics about the support for the claim with a following non-exhaustive list of parameters that MAY be included:
   * `namespace`: OPTIONAL.
 String value of a namespace that the claim belongs to.
 Relevant for ISO/IEC 18013-5 (mobile Driving License) specification.
   * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.
-  * `type`: OPTIONAL.
+  * `value_type`: OPTIONAL.
 String value determining type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
   * `display`: OPTIONAL.
 String value of a display name for the claim.

 The following example shows a non-normative example of the relevant entries in the OP metadata defined above